top of page

 Diagnosis: When and How to Seek Help

 Considering whether to consider an autism diagnosis or not is a deeply personal decision.
 Access to clinicians who understand female presentations varies.
-Many women seek validation later in life, often after a child’s diagnosis prompts their evaluation.
+Many women and AFAB individuals seek validation later in life, often after a child’s diagnosis prompts their evaluation.

 It may involve a host of feelings, from grief to excitement.
 You may also run a cost-benefit analysis to determine if a formal assessment is required.